About Me

 Go Blue!
 Go Dawgs!

-Currently seeking internship opportunities for Spring/Summer 2026!
+Currently seeking internship opportunities in the following areas for Summer/Fall 2026 and beyond!

 📚 Selected Publications